Calling for Studio Partners: Letterpress Book Arts Studio in Middletown, CT

 • Creative partnership models not yet envisioned/mentioned above

-I’m eager to share, mentor (if desired), collaborate, and provide access for team members to pursue individual projects.
+I’m eager to share, mentor (if desired), collaborate, and provide access for team members to pursue individual projects and collaborate.
 This is a place for mutual inspiration and invention.
 We emphasize maintaining the studio as a safe, sanctuary-type space.

 Contact